citizenweb3/manuscripts/content/ep89-transcript.md

 https://www.citizencosmos.space/chriscastig

 Episode name:
-Chris Castig, Bots, Startups, & The new web
+Chris Castig, Bots, Startups, & The new web.

 In this episode, Citizen Cosmos talks to Chris Castig, co-founder of [Console.xyz](https://console.xyz/).
 Chris and Citizen Cosmos